abatilo/blog/about/index.md

 is served using the [traefik](https://traefik.io/) ingress controller, pointed to from an ELB.

+**I am focused on human scalability.** I keep human scalable solutions in the front of my mind.
+This can mean linters, static analaysis, or other tooling.
+I will help consolidate the local development stories on the teams that I work with, and I will help the team understand why this is a productivity booster both for individuals and for the organization.

 **I am an automation addict.** If I ever have to do something repeatedly, I will spend time to automate it away.
 If it has to be done off work hours, so be it.
 Automating my own tasks and expectations will free me up to do other interesting work.
 In my opinion, it's the